-To explain to Strathmerton Primary parents, carers, staff and students the processes and procedures in place to support students diagnosed as being at risk of suffering from anaphylaxis.
-This policy also ensures that Strathmerton primary is compliant with Ministerial Order 706 and the Department's guidelines for anaphylaxis management.
+To explain to Strathmerton Primary School parents, carers, staff and students the processes and procedures in place to support students diagnosed as being at risk of suffering from anaphylaxis.
+This policy also ensures that Strathmerton Primary School is compliant with Ministerial Order 706 and the Department's guidelines for anaphylaxis management.